cyberlaboratories/cyberhubs/README.md

 machine in the Compute Canada WestCloud on Arbutus located at the University of Victoria and running OpenStack.
 We will also go over
-- generally - how to implement _cyberhubs_ on Amazon Web Services (AWS) EC2 free tier machine running Ubuntu 16.04.
+- generally - how to implement _cyberhubs_ on Amazon Web Services (AWS) EC2 free tier machine running Amazon Linux.
 Read here for more information on Amazon's Free Tier [here](https://aws.amazon.com/free/).
 The process is very similar for both implementations, where the AWS version is mainly meant as a test-ground for the technology